balderdashy/sails-docs/sockets.md

 ```

 # Pubsub convenience hooks
 Since models are automatically furnished with a collection-wide "class room" and an "instance room" for each instance, it gives us some interesting opportunities to offer convient accessor methods for performing common publish/subscribe operations.
-Check out some of the socket-oriented convenience methods you can use.
+Check out some of the socket-oriented convenience methods you can use:

 ### Model.subscribe(req, models)